Anthology Concept – Brad Miska, Producers – Gary Binkow & Brad Miska. Production Company – The Collective/Bloody Disgusting.

 Vicious Circles:- Kev has a new video camera and is taking every opportunity to film things with it.
 As police sirens come past outside, he runs out to see if he can find something to film, only for his girlfriend Iris to be abducted by an ice cream truck that the police are pursuing.
-Kev heads in frenetic pursuit filming everything as the ice cream truck causes a wake of chaos and murder.
+Kev heads in frenetic pursuit filming everything as the ice cream truck leaving a wake of chaos and murder.
 Dante the Great:- Dante the Great, a stage magician who has wowed the entire world with his illusions, is arrested for murder.
 His assistant Scarlett comes to the investigating detective, offering them a videotape that shows the truth about Dante’s tricks.
 The tape reveals that Dante was a nobody until he discovered a cape that could create incredible feats of magic for real – the only price being that it required a regular sacrifice of human blood.
 Parallel Monsters:- The scientist Alfonso completes his project – a device that opens a doorway into a parallel world.
 At the same time, his other self has completed an identical device in the mirror world.
 The two Alfonso’s agree to pass through and explore the other’s world for a brief period.
 However, as this world’s Alfonso goes upstairs to greet his mirror wife Marta, he finds that there are substantial differences between the two worlds.
-Bonestorm:- A group of bored skateboarders searching for random thrills cross the Mexican border into Tijuana.
-As they enjoy skating in a culvert they find, all the while filming themselves, they discover that it is the area of ritual ceremony.
+Bonestorm:- A group of bored skateboarders searching for thrills cross the Mexican border into Tijuana.
+As they enjoy skating in a culvert, all the while filming themselves, they discover that it is an area of ritual ceremony.
 In disturbing it, they are then surrounded by hordes of zombies.

-The V/H/S series has enjoyed reasonable success amid this, beginning with V/H/S (2012) and followed by V/H/S/2 (2013).
+The V/H/S series has enjoyed reasonable success amid this, beginning with V/H/S (2012) and followed by V/H/S/2 (2013) and subsequent to this V/H/S/94 (2021) and V/H/S/99 (2022).
 The gimmick that all the V/H/S films operate by is that they are anthologies made up of films shot in the Found Footage style.
 V/H/S Viral cuts down on the number of episodes – a total of four compared to the first film’s six and the second film’s five.
 The upside of this is that it gives the respective directors longer running times to tell their stories.

 This has a surreal tone to it as the nominal hero (Patrick Lawrie) races through the streets on a bicycle after a mysterious ice cream truck that has abducted his girlfriend.
 His pursuit is interspersed with a series of vignettes where bystanders try to film the chase from a bridge, where a Latino street gang erupt in confrontation at a barbeque and where a sleazy videographer tries to make a sex tape with a girl in the backseat of a taxi, each ending with somebody killed.
 There is a particularly nasty scene where a guy pursuing on a bicycle with a camera mounted to his helmet has his feet gored to the bone as he is dragged along behind the ice cream truck.
 The segment reaches an eerily surreal ending as the hero eventually catches up with the ice cream truck.

 Dante the Magician is one film that changes all of that as we see astonishing trick effects like Justin Welborn skinning a rabbit while it is still alive, abruptly levitating an audience and where attendees enter the theatre in New York and find they have exited in L.A.
 The episode reaches a dazzling climax with Welborn taking on a SWAT team, tossing them up against the walls and onto beds of nails, tearing them open to the skeleton, manifesting fireballs, teleporting around, even instantly exchanging costumes with a cop and letting the cop be shot by his colleague while wearing the cape, and with he and Emmy Argo fighting over the cape halfway up the wall.
 This is one segment that could easily have worked as a full-length film.

 Things start to get weird as the two men agree to explore the other’s home – only for this world’s Gustavo to discover his wedding portrait has been replaced by a picture of a pentacle and walk in on his wife (Marian Alvarez) with two other men in what is clearly going to be a group sex situation.
 We wonder if this is some kind of strange occult film before the segment starts to get realllly weird with images of the men developing glowing eyes, including a glowing-eyed mirror Gustavo standing over this world’s Marian Alvarez with sinister intent, then the other men revealing giant monstrous dicks with teeth and the mirror wife that her womb and stomach is a gnashing mouth with fangs.
 None of this makes the slightest sense but you have to credit that Nacho Vigalondo pulls off a wonderfully twisted episode.